 Kingdom Hearts has a new novel as well, Chain of Memories.
 Are Mickey Mouse and company still in this series?

-I don’t know if Melinda has had the time to read Pandora Hearts: Caucus Race yet, but if not, she’s now even more behind, as the 2nd novel is out next week.
+I don’t know if MJhas had the time to read Pandora Hearts: Caucus Race yet, but if not, she’s now even more behind, as the 2nd novel is out next week.

 SEAN: The debut novel this month is Strike the Blood, which is an action fantasy series with vampires, and thus perfect for Yen, really.

 Yen Digital rolls out more debuts, most comedic.
 Demon King Ena-sama Goes to a Manga School seems a bit self-explanatory.

 If the creepy humiliation vibe of Kakegurui – Compulsive Gambler didn’t put you off, a 3rd volume is here for you.

 My Monster Girl’s Too Cool For You seeks to hit on a popular recent trend, and for once seems to begin with a rejection rather than a sudden love confession.

 The Royal Tutor was slighter than I was expecting, but decent enough, and a 3rd volume of that is here as well.

 ASH: Wow, I’m behind.
 I didn’t realize we were already up to volume three!